 Snorkeling at Julian Rocks

-Three diving operators make regular trips to Julian Rocks dive site.
+There are three dive operators that make regular trips to Julian Rocks dive sites.

-My experience of scuba diving in Byron Bay
+My experience of scuba diving at Julian Rocks

 Are you looking to go scuba diving in Byron Bay?
 Do you have any questions about your trip?
 Drop me a message in the comments section below.